 My bride, an amazing cyber-sleuth, quickly learned that:

-- It is usually just one or two woodpeckers that attack one’s abode, not a flock of them.
+- It was usually just one or two woodpeckers that attack one’s abode, not a flock of them.

-- There are a variety of motivations: looking for food, establishing a nest, or trying to attract a mate.
+- There were a variety of motivations: looking for food, establishing a nest, or trying to attract a mate.

-- There is no one guaranteed solution, but a list of possible ones— that may hinge on their motivation for pecking.
+- There was no one guaranteed solution, but a list of possible ones— that may hinge on their motivation for pecking.